COSMO-ORG/fieldextra-wiki/Planning.md

        > Integrate planning in the framework provided by the COSMO web pages (could be a link to some other pages, or at least an e-mail address)
        > Update fieldextra specific page
+     + [ok 12.2.0] [jmb/bap;2-3w]
+       Common information platform, based on GitHub and other tools, with, in particular, support for code review, bug tracking, feature request, roadmap and history
      + [-> 12.3.0] [jmb/bap;2w]
        Provide more problem based solutions
        > extend cookbook (monitoring product ...)
        > reference file describing as many applications as possible, with keywords and link to namelists (collect usage from users)
-     + [-> 12.3.0] [jmb/bap;2-3w]
-       Common information platform, based on GitHub and other tools, with, in particular, support for code review, bug tracking, feature request, roadmap and history

 ###### Priority medium